Venue: Ground Floor Committee Room - Loxley House, Station Street, Nottingham, NG2 3NG. View directions

 Minutes of the meeting held on 19 June 2019, for confirmation

-The minutes of the meeting held on 19 June 2019 were confirmed as a true record and signed by the Chair.
+The Committee confirmed the minutes of the meeting held on 19 June 2019 as a correct record and they were signed by the Chair.

 Martin Poole, Area Planning Manager, introduced application number 19/00393/POUT for outline planning permission by McAfee Design Ltd on behalf of Mr Tony Vohra for the erection of up to 42 Studio Apartments (Student Accommodation).